About Extended Housing and Triples

 How will vacancies be offered?

 Housing and Residential Life staff in each building works with our assignments coordinator to facilitate the de-tripling process.
 As a result, it is important that tripled students keep in touch with their Resident Assistant, Resident Director, and Area Director if there are problems.
-Students in tripled rooms will be given priority for vacancies in the building where they reside.
 We use deposit date as the main factor in determining priority for the de-tripling process.

 Will the furniture be removed when one of the roommates is reassigned?